MoonPoet/xaprb-src/content/slides/postgresopen-2018-how-to-monitor-postgresql/index.md

 ---
-title: 'How to Monitor Your Database'
+title: 'How to Monitor PostgreSQL'
 date: "2018-09-05T17:00:00-07:00"
-url: "/slides/postgresopen-2018-how-to-monitor-your-database/"
+url: "/slides/postgresopen-2018-how-to-monitor-postgresql/"
-image: "/slides/postgresopen-2018-how-to-monitor-your-database/cover.jpg"
+image: "/slides/postgresopen-2018-how-to-monitor-postgresql/cover.jpg"
-description: "This talk is about how you can monitor your database so you can learn what it’s really doing.
-When you can do this, you’ll become a much better engineer, not only building better systems but also making your team members heroes too."
+description: "Learn how to monitor PostgreSQL effectively, focusing on the right aspects of Postgres to make the server efficient, meet performance and cost goals, and empower the engineering team to develop effectively against the database."
 ratio: "16:9"
 themes:
 - apron